yanliang-wang/yanliang-wang.github.io/_pages/about.md

 I'm a master student of School of Mechanical Engineering and Automation at Harbin Institute of Technology, Shenzhen(HITSZ), and a member of [nROS group](http://nrs-lab.com/) currently.
 I am expectd to graduate in 2023.
 And I got my B.Eng. degree from Northeastern University, China in 2020.

-I am Interested in Self-driving, SLAM, and motion planning, and my current research focuses on **Autonomous Exploration**.
+I am Interested in Self-driving, SLAM, and motion planning, and my current research focuses on <span class="font-weight-bold">Autonomous Exploration</span>.

 <br/>